jmadler/emoji-picker/README.md

 **I want to limit my input field to a certain number of characters (maxlength)**

-The `maxlength` property is mostly supported.
+The `maxlength` property is supported.
 Character input and emoji input each count as one character, so it'll stop you from entering more than the max length.
-Unfortunately, you can paste more than the maxlength number of characters, so that needs to be fixed.

 **I want classes from my original input field to be copied over to the rich emoji input area**